TurboSource-Marialis/machtiani/README.md

 3. Failing that, it will fall back to your **home** `~/.machtiani-config.yml`.
 4. If neither exists you must use env vars.

-Supported keys in the JSON are exactly the same names as the env vars:
+Supported keys in the yaml are exactly the same names as the env vars:

 Example of a project-local file (`./.machtiani-config.yml`):